Week 42: Pumpkin Seeds

 Like cantaloupe, watermelon, cucumber, and squash, pumpkins and pumpkin seeds belong to the gourd or Cucurbitaceae family.
 Pumpkin seeds, also known as pepitas, are flat, dark green seeds.
 Some are encased in a yellow-white husk (often called the "shell"), although some varieties of pumpkins produce seeds without shells.

-Pumpkin seeds contain a wide variety of antioxidant phytonutrients, including phenolic acids and lignans.
+Nutrient Profile: Pumpkin seeds contain a wide variety of antioxidant phytonutrients, including phenolic acids and lignans.
 They also contain health-supportive phytosterols.
 Pumpkin seeds are a very good source of phosphorus, magnesium, manganese, and copper.
 They are also a good source of other minerals including zinc and iron.
 In addition, pumpkin seeds are a good source of protein.

 Antioxidant support: Pumpkin seeds contain a diverse mixture of antioxidants which are conventional antioxidant vitamins like vitamin E, zinc and manganese, as well as phenolic antioxidants and lignans.